 Having worked in children's homes for over 35 years combined the owners of Genus Care believe vehemently that physical restraint is over-used generally and is often poorly justified abusive practice which, research has shown, causes long term damage to children.
 We looked long and hard to find a safe, fair and suitable way to managing challenging behaviour before settling on The Low Arousal Approach developed by Studio 3.
 This is B.I.L.D accredited training (why, we ask, would anyone place children in homes which do NOT deliver accredited training in this area?) which ensures it is the safest, fairest and most analysed and researched training in the management of challenging behaviour available.
-We believe firmly in avoiding restraint wherever possible and implement Restraint Reduction programmes into all young people's Care Plans.
+We believe firmly in avoiding restraint wherever possible and implement Restraint Reduction programmes into all young people's Personal Plans.

 Are you correctly registered and with whom?